 Glossary of Terms

-Benefit Amount- The fixed cash payment your hospital indemnity insurance or cancer indemnity plan pays for covered services, helping reduce out-of-pocket costs.
+Benefit Amount- The fixed cash payment your hospital indemnity plan or cancer indemnity plan pays for covered services which helps reduce out of pocket costs.

-Cancer Indemnity Insurance- A type of plan that pays cash benefits directly to you after a cancer diagnosis or during treatment, helping cover medical and non-medical expenses.
+Cancer Indemnity Plan- A type of plan that pays cash benefits directly to you after a cancer diagnosis or during treatment which helps cover medical and non medical expenses.

-Claim- A request submitted to your insurance provider to receive benefits from your hospital or cancer indemnity insurance plan.
+Claim- A request submitted to your insurance provider to receive the benefits from your hospital or cancer indemnity plan.

-Copayment (Copay)- A fixed amount you pay for doctor visits, treatments, or prescriptions under Medicare, which indemnity insurance plans can help offset.
+Copayment (Copay)- A fixed amount you pay for doctor visits, treatments, or prescriptions under Medicare, which indemnity plans can help offset these costs.

-Inpatient Hospital Stay- When you are admitted to a hospital for overnight care.
-Hospital indemnity plans often provide daily cash benefits during your stay.
+Inpatient Hospital Stay- When you are admitted in to a hospital for overnight care.
+Hospital indemnity plans often provide daily cash benefits during your hospital stay.

-Out-of-Pocket Costs- Expenses not fully covered by Medicare, including deductibles, copays, and coinsurance—costs that hospital and cancer indemnity insurance can help reduce.
+Out-of-Pocket Costs- These are expenses not fully covered by Medicare, including deductibles, copays, and coinsurance costs that hospital and cancer indemnity plans can help reduce.

-Outpatient Treatment- Medical services like chemotherapy, radiation, or surgeries that don’t require an overnight stay.
-Many cancer indemnity plans provide benefits for these treatments.
+Outpatient Treatment- Medical services like chemotherapy, radiation, or surgeries that don not require an overnight stay.

-Policyholder- The individual who owns a hospital or cancer indemnity insurance policy.
+Policyholder- The individual who owns a hospital or cancer indemnity plan.

-Premium- The monthly payment required to maintain your hospital or cancer indemnity insurance coverage.
+Premium- The monthly payment required to maintain your hospital or cancer indemnity plan coverage.

 Many of you may have heard about a product known as a “hospital indemnity” plan – whether you have seen them on a tv ad or have had a plan proposed to you.